brotzeit/rustic/README.md

 Currently cargo does not display the correct installation command for some toolchains when clippy isn't installed.
 If you have problems try it with `rustup component add --toolchain nightly clippy`.

+You can change the parameters `rustic-default-clippy-arguments` that default to "--workspace --benches --tests --all-features".

 ### auto-fixing before compilation